hpcarcher/2014-09-16-imperial/archer/sessions/Make.md

 See [the purpose of Make](MakePurpose.png).

-Make:
+Build tools:

-* Automates repetitive tasks
+* Automate repetitive tasks.
-* Reduces errors
+* Reduce errors.
-* Frees up time to do research
+* Free up time to do research.

-Documents:
+Built scripts document:

-* How your software is built
+* How your software is built.
-* How your data is created
+* How your data is created.
-* How your reports are formed
+* How your reports are formed.
-* Dependencies between your analysis programs, input and configuration data, and output data
+* Dependencies between your analysis programs, input and configuration data, and output data.

-Build files are programs
+Build scripts are programs:

-* Use meaningful variable names
+* Use meaningful variable names.
-* Provide useful comments
+* Provide useful comments.
-* Separate configuration from computation
+* Separate configuration from computation.
-* Keep under revision control
+* Keep under revision control.
-* Treat them with same respect you give any program
+* Treat them with same respect you give any program.